Skip to Content

 Perform a Traditional Content Inventory

 Now start that content inventory.
 Crawl your competitor’s site to get all their pages.
-You can do that with a tool like Xenu or Screaming Frog, both of which have free plans..
+You can do that with a tool like Screaming Frog which has a free plan.

 Content Types and Intent Profiles